kunal-gg/GSOC23_proposal_ccextractor_its_urgent/README.md

 ---

 ### Goals For the project

+1. Implement a login system, where the user can login using their phone number
-1. Build a UI for the project
+2. Build the complete UI for the project
-2. Be able to send notifications on
+3. Be able to detect if the other user is in do not disturb mode or not.
+4. Send an urgent notfications only if the receiving user is in do not disturb mode
-3. Set up a database to store the details of each user who downloads the app
+5. Set up a database to store the details of each user who downloads the app.
-4. Deploy the app on playstore
+6. Deploy the app on playstore
-5. Set up CI/CD for the project
+7. Set up CI/CD for the project
+8. Adding unit tests once any feature is complete

 ### Tentative Plan for the summer

+---

 ### My Previous Contributions in CCExtractor
 I have gone through the repositories in ccextractor before.
 I have the following PRs merged.